Our Commitment to Anti-Racism

 Ballet BC’s outreach and engagement work aims to increase access to exceptional contemporary dance, empower embodied creativity in individuals and groups of all ages and abilities, support wellness through movement and self-expression, and cultivate a creative and dynamic dialogue between the company’s artistic work and the communities we engage with.

-Through partnerships with the Vancouver School and Park Boards, Roundhouse Community Centre, TREES alternative school, Union Gospel Mission, Big Sisters, and more, the company strives to make Ballet BC and its programming a space of belonging for all, and invites everyone to discover their own unique relationship to the universal language of dance.
+Through partnerships with the Vancouver School and Park Boards, Roundhouse Community Centre, TREES alternative school, Union Gospel Mission, Big Sisters, and more, the company strives to make Ballet BC and its programming a space of belonging for all and invites everyone to discover their own unique relationship to the universal language of dance.

 Striving toward a more equitable and diverse future in dance, Ballet BC’s Dancers of Today Scholarship aims to provide greater access to dance education, with the ultimate goal of creating a path accessible to all communities to feed into our professional company.
 The inaugural scholarship, generously supported by the Y.P.
 Heung Foundation and an anonymous donor, was awarded in the 2022/23 season to Nathan Bear, who went on to become an Emerging Artists at Ballet BC.
-Elizabeth Louie is the recipient of the 2024/25 scholarship.
-Elizabeth will also participate in the Ballet BC Annex project, touring schools across the province with professional repertoire and workshops.

 “Ballet BC continues to innovate while combining an awareness of current social injustices and realities.”